Atlasswims/IntroductionToAtlas/README.md

 'Prefers to go as:Atlasswims or Atlas, Atlas **ONLY** nothing unless yer close people

-Gender:a Male and taken by MY HUSBAND QUINN
+Gender:a Male and Aroace(not interested in relationship)

 ![Shadow vs Upgraded Metal Sonic](https://i.makeagif.com/media/8-22-2023/TcCK1K.gif)